 Assessments in children’s care can be more thorough than with adults.
 With adults, there is a clear idea of a problem due to the injury or a referral from a doctor.
 With children, the problem isn’t always so obvious.
 That is why our expert physiotherapists will perform a more extensive assessment.

-They will look at all areas of a child’s growing body, not just in an area causing the most concern.
-That means that there is a better chance of spotting additional issues, making a diagnosis and creating a treatment plan.
+They will look at all areas of a child’s growing body, not just the area causing the most concern.
+That means there is a better chance of spotting additional issues, making a diagnosis and creating a treatment plan.
 These sessions can take a while.

-But, we see no need in rushing a child and making them perform certain tasks if they aren’t comfortable.
+But, we see no need to rush a child and make them perform certain tasks if they aren’t comfortable.